-"There are three things in live accounted most precious: friendship, knowledge and grain"
+"There are three things in life accounted most precious: friendship, knowledge and grain".

 Crops are processed to order in the millhouse on the farm.
-As well as whole grains Milmore Downs produces flour, kibbled grain and flakes from spelt/Dinkel, wheat, barley and rye for sale in Biodynamic quality.
+As well as whole grains Milmore Downs produces flour, kibbled grain and flakes from spelt/Dinkel, wheat, barley and rye for sale in BioGro, and some also in Biodynamic quality.

 Spelt / Dinkel

 Dinkel (triticum spelta) has been grown on the farm for some 15 years, in fact Milmore Downs pioneered this crop and its demanding processing requirements.
 The old variety used ensures excellent quality.
 Dinkel is an ancient grain, related to wheat.
 It was previously widely grown in Europe but due to its low yield and difficult growing characteristics it has mostly been replaced by modern wheat.
 Although Dinkel contains as much gluten as wheat its gluten (protein) molecule has a different composition which is why many people who are allergic to wheat can eat Dinkel.
 If you have a wheat allergy though you may or may not be able to eat Dinkel.
 Just try a small amount first.